xwmx/nb/README.md

 ### 🗂 Zettelkasten

-Zettelkasten (German: "slipbox") is a method of note-taking and personal knowledge management modeled around a few key features:
+Zettelkasten (German: "slip box") is a method of note-taking and personal knowledge management modeled around a few key features:

 - Notes are taken liberally on index cards.